V3ND3TTi/V3ND3TTi/README.md

 - 👋 Hi, I’m @V3ND3TTi
 - 👀 I’m interested in ...
-Blockchain Development with the goal of a career change
+Blockchain, Web and Mobile Development
 - 🌱 I’m currently learning ...
-Advanced JavaScript with another Blockchain course on deck on Udemy
+C# and #DotNet development
 - 💞️ I’m looking to collaborate on ...
 Any Blockchain gurus looking to mentor someone
 - 📫 How to reach me ... feel free to send me an email.
 It's listed on my profile page.